JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-01-February-2024-Goals.md

 - Ribofree library prep with 2 samples (M60 and M72 again) -- only changed number of PCR amplification cycles (from 11 to 15)
 - Adding bioxriv papers to Astrangia review manuscript

+### February 20

+- Little sick
+- Lab meeting, discussed bleaching paper
+- Tried to get hifiadapterfilt to work

+### February 21

+- Still kinda sick
+- Eye appointment
+- Dr appointment
+- Changed solutions for Zoe corals
+- Labeled tubes for extractions
+- Figuring out what samples to do for the rest of ribofree preps
+- Looking at miRNA library prep input amount